Dr Emma Clarke

 Emma joined Bishop Grosseteste University in 2015 after 17 years as a primary school teacher, where her roles included coordinating maths and ICT.
 She also undertook work in establishing nurture groups and has had experience in pupil referral units.

-Emma teaches on a range of modules offered on the PGCE, where she is 7 – 11 Cohort Leader, as well as undertaking teaching on the undergraduate programmes.
+Teaching Emma teaches on a range of modules offered on the PGCE, where she is 5 – 11 Cohort Leader, as well as undertaking teaching on the undergraduate, Masters and doctoral programmes.
 Her teaching interests include managing challenging behaviour, science and maths, as well as research skills.

 Clarke, E. & Visser, J. (2016).
 How do teaching assistants view their role in managing behaviour and cultivate their learning and understanding in relation to managing behaviour?
 TEAN Journal, 9(1), 66-79